Continental Miss World Philippines USA: Continental Miss Philippines America 2019

 Alexandra Mae Dalumpines was sent by the organization to the inaugural presentation of Philippine Global Queens.
-She won Miss Continents Philippines.
+She won Miss Continental Philippines.

 Continental Miss Philippines America 2020

-Continental Miss Philippines America 2020 was postponed to Spring of 2021 due to the restrictions created by COVID19 pandemic as released by National Director Nate Calima.
+Continental Miss Philippines America 2020 was postponed to Spring of 2021 due to the restrictions created by COVID19 pandemic as announced by National Director Nate Calima.
 Sean Michael Afable moved to the Philippines and has been elevated to Representative Director (Philippines) of Continental.
 He will be responsible for coordinating with Nate Calima in candidates that are sent there.

-Continental Miss Philippines America 2021

-Continental Miss Philippines America 2021 was held in Spring 2021.
-The hosts were National Director Nate Calima & Miss Eco Philippines USA and Miss World Philippines Top 22 Kalea Pitel.
-National Director Nate Calima stated on his social media that they had the option to send to 6+ Miss pageants.
-They have expanded their network of Mister pageants and new for 2021, Teen candidates were sent to compete in the Philippines and Europe.
-The categories were Teen 13 - 17, Miss 18 - 26, Ms., Mrs., & Mister.